 Consider a Variety of Angles

 Reporters do not want to have the same story.
 Therefore, packaged materials can be customized for each media outlet.
-Customizing the package ensures that the content and contacts are adjusted to respond to the outlets or viewers interest.
+Customizing the package ensures the content and speakers are adjusted to respond to the outlets or viewers’ interest.

 Education, economic and health issues cover a variety of angles that can be split in stories or articles.
-Communities, women, youth, ethnic minorities and disability audiences touch multiple issues in education, health, rights and lifestyles.
+Communities, women, youth, ethnic minorities, and disability audiences touch on multiple issues in education, health, rights, and lifestyles.